-No pupil will be refused admission to school on the basis of his / her special educational needs.
+No pupil will be refused admission to school based on his / her special educational needs.
 In line with the Equality Act 2010 we will not discriminate against disabled children in respect of admission for a reason related to their disability.
 We will use our best endeavours to provide effective educational provision.